ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 ---
 template: fossneed
 name: client
-# Comcast - To Dos
+# Comcast - Call To Action

 .footnote[
 [_Take a different way?_](#menu) | _Continue On: Comcast To Dos_